Why You Need to Practice Divergent Thinking

 3. Expand Your Thinking: Respond Like an Improv Actor.
 Imagine if, in the middle of an improv scene, one actor told the other, “You weren’t supposed to say that!” or “Don’t use that line!”
 The improv actor’s secret success tool is staying in a mentality of “Yes, and....”
 She has to say yes to the ridiculous and go with it to finish out the scene well.
 Today, practice responding to people’s ideas with, “Yes, and....”
 Repeat tomorrow.

-This article originally appeared on Sparkitivity.com.
+This article also appeared on Sparkitivity.com.
 Copyright Sparkitivity, LLC.
 All Rights Reserved.